Mixed-Integer Linear Optimization for Semi-Supervised Optimal Classification Trees: Conclusion

 In many classification problems, acquiring labels for the entire population of interest can be expensive.
 Fortunately, external sources oftentimes can provide aggregated information on how many points are in each class.
 For this context, we proposed an MILP model for semi-supervised multivariate OCTs that considers the setting of labeled and unlabeled data points as well as additional aggregated information for the unlabeled data for a binary classification.

 Under the condition of simple random sampling, our proposed approach has a slightly better accuracy and a better $\MCC$ than the conventional optimal classification tree.
 In many applications, however, the available data is coming from non-probability samples, where the data collection mechanism is largely unknown.
 Assuming simple random sampling in this setting is at least optimistic.
 Consequently, there is the risk of obtaining biased samples.
 Our numerical results show that our model has better accuracy, $\MCC$, and precision than the existing approach from the literature, even with a small number of labeled points and biased samples.
 As expected, the drawback of introducing the cardinality constraint is that we get larger computational costs.
+Consequently, one of the most important topics of future research is to develop problem-tailored solution strategies that lead to a better scalability of the presented MILP-based approach.
+Potential strategies might include, among others, decomposition strategies or primal heuristics to speed up the solution process.

-For future work, we will adapt our approach to a multiclass OCT.
+For further future work, we will adapt our approach to a multiclass OCT.
+This could be achieved by adapting the model so that the leaf nodes consider more than two classes, treating each (point, class)-pair as a binary variable, which would inevitably increase the computational burden.
 Furthermore, more research is needed to further reduce the computational burden.